RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{lloyd2026automatic,
-  title={Automatic Fruit and Vegetable Classification Using Deep Learning and Computer Vision: An Approach for Intelligent Weighing Systems}, author={Brandão Lloyd, Daniel and Novaes Borsoni, Thiago and de Oliveira Pinto, Bernardo and Fernandes, Rigel P. and Ribeiro, Talita V. and Silva, Clayton J. A.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={Automatic Fruit and Vegetable Classification Using Deep Learning and Computer Vision: An Approach for Intelligent Weighing Systems}, author={Lloyd, Daniel Brandão and Borsoni, Thiago Novaes and Pinto, Bernardo de Oliveira and Fernandes, Rigel P. and Ribeiro, Talita V. and Silva, Clayton J. A.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},